Luke Rathborne: Biography

 Rathborne got his start by moving to New York City when he was 18 years old.
 His debut album, After Dark recorded when he was 17 years old started gaining the attention of figures in the music business, the first individual to discover Rathborne was Joey Levine, a songwriter of tin-pan alley fame who penned "Yummy Yummy Yummy" among others.
 He decided to produce several songs for Rathborne and brought him to music industry figures eventually attracting management to Rathborne's Career.

 In 2011, Rathborne was signed to Los Angeles independent label, Dilettante and Australian label, Speak N' Spell Records and released a double EP, Dog Years/I Can Be One.
 The record was self-released by Rathborne in the U.K. on his own label, True Believer.
 It gained much attention in the U.K. and prompted an appearance on Lauren Laverne's programme on BBC Radio 6 Music and appearances in the NME, leading to a slot playing before 30,000 at SXSW and embarking on several US tours.
 The record featured two separate sides of different music representing two sides of the artist.

 After Dark

 Rathborne's first album, After Dark was recorded when he was 17 years old.
 Rathborne has stated in interviews in order to record the album he would have to sneak into a recording studio at night at a local college in his town, pretending to be doing a radio show at the college radio station, WBOR, and going in to record through the night.
 The record was completed without the knowledge of the local college, and was engineered and produced by Rathborne himself, who learned to use the studio without assistance.
-Rathborne's former bandmate and friend Dup Crosson of Saint Solitude, as well as many other Brunswick musicians, performed and helped arrange songs on the album as well.